 The Corn Bowl

 As the University moves forward into a new chapter in its history, so does the Society.
 The 107th class of Innocents created a new traditional trophy exchange with the President's Leadership Society at University of Iowa.
-The Corn Bowl was selected by popular vote of over 4000 citizens of both states and is the official trophy of the student bodies of both universities.
+The Corn Bowl was selected by popular vote of more than 4,000 citizens of both states and is the official trophy of the student bodies of both universities.
 Both Nebraska and Iowa have a base covered with plaques, which are engraved when each respective school wins the trophy.
 The Corn Bowl exchange also contains a service component in the form of a blood drive.
 The school that donates the most blood gets to fill the trophy with its state’s corn.

 World War II Efforts